AndreaGraziosi/Music_list/README.md

 ### Project Description

-Nodes class named Song.py that sets and gets songs and references and a Playlist.py class that acts as the linked list.
+Nodes class named Song.py sets and gets songs and references, and a Playlist.py class that acts as the linked-list.
 The main.py file interacts with user input creating the playlist object.
+Methods in the Playlist Class and main.py allow users to check songs in the list, add, find and remove songs and returns the number of songs in a list.